Hanover-CS/HC17-MaggieKleiman-SeniorProject/README.md

 ### Getting Started
 ##### These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-##### A Mac computer with Xcode 7.1 or later installed
+    A Mac computer with Xcode 7.1 or later installed

-##### An Apple ID
+    An Apple ID

-##### Make sure to have the latest version of Xcode downloaded onto your computer.
+    Make sure to have the latest version of Xcode downloaded onto your computer.

     https://developer.apple.com/xcode/ "Link to download latest version of Xcode"

-##### In case you are not familiar with iOS, Swift or Xcode, I recommend taking a look at the available documentation at Apple's website.
+    ***In case you are not familiar with iOS, Swift or Xcode, I recommend taking a look at the available documentation at Apple's website.

     This can be a good starting point. https://developer.apple.com/develop/

 ### Installation
-##### 0.)
-Install cocoapods with command: $ sudo gem install cocoapods
+##### Install cocoapods with command:
+    $ sudo gem install cocoapods

 #### To add an Apple ID to Xcode

     Choose Xcode > Preferences.